kntism/skills/README.md

-# 🎯 Claude Agent Skills - Awesome Skills Collection
+# 🎯 Agent Skills - Awesome Skills Collection

 > A comprehensive collection of pre-built Claude Agent Skills to supercharge your AI workflow